Day trading may seem like a way to get rich quickly in the stock market, but many day traders suffer a rude awakening.

 The bottom line

-Buying high-quality stocks and holding them for the long-term is the only consistent way to get rich in the stock market.
-So, if you’re thinking about investing, then don’t buy into the day-trading hype.
+So, if you’re considering investing, don’t buy into the day-trading hype.
 Instead, remember that slow and steady is the way to go, and the vast majority of day traders will lose — even when the market goes up.